parsegon/math-css/README.md

 MIT License: free to use and open source.

 Want to add something?
 Feel free to fork or email me at mathexl@gmail.com.
+Or even send me a tweet to @mathewpregasen :).